kubernetes/dashboard/README.md

 If it asks for a password, use `$ kubectl config view` to find it.

+Note that for the metrics and graphs to be available you need to have [Heapster](https://github.com/kubernetes/heapster/) running in your cluster.

 ## Alternative Usage
 Alternatively, you may access the UI via the Service Proxy.
 This is useful if you have a `kubectl` configured with access to the cluster, but lack password credentials for use in a browser: